SynthRAD2023/algorithm-template/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the GNU General Public License v3.0.
-See `LICENSE` for more information.
+See `LICENSE.md` for more information.

 <!-- CONTACT -->
 ## Contact